 What the Graduated Repayment Period means for you

-The Graduated Repayment Period lets you make interest-only payments for one year after your separation or grace period ends.
-It’s available for students with a Smart Option Student Loan, Graduate School Loan, Health Professions Graduate Loan, MBA Loan, Law School Loan, Medical School Loan and Dental School Loan but you will have to request it during a certain time and meet all of the qualifications.1
+The Graduated Repayment Period (GRP) lets you make interest-only payments for 12 months after your separation or grace period ends.
+It’s available for students with an eligible Smart Option Student Loan, Graduate School Loan, Health Professions Graduate Loan, MBA Loan, Law School Loan, Medical School Loan, or Dental School Loan.

-- Your 12 interest-only payments will be lower than your principal and interest payments would be otherwise.
+- Your 12 months of interest-only payments will be lower than your principal and interest payments would be otherwise.

-- This benefit provides budget flexibility when you are establishing yourself in your career.
+- This benefit provides budget flexibility when you’re establishing your career.

-- When you request the Graduated Repayment Period, your loan must be current (not past due).
+- When you request the GRP, your loan must be current (not past due).